jayce2510/monitoring/README.md

 # MONITORING

 # Grafana data volume
-change the permission to 775 for grafana folder so the it can read files in docker
+Change the permission to 775 for grafana folder so the it can read files in docker

 # Configure influxdb.conf file
-connect to cli of influxdb in container
+Connect to cli of influxdb in container

    ```
    docker exec -it influxdb /bin/bash
    ```

-install nano and edit conf file
+Install nano and edit conf file
    ```
    apt update
    apt install nano
    nano /etc/influxdb/influxdb.conf
    ```

-add this one to the conf file
+Add this one to the conf file
 ```
 [[udp]]
    enabled = true